 At the few tobacco farms left in Norfolk County, it’s harvesttime.
 Sixty plus years ago, this was the busiest time of year for tobacco growers, and the farmer’s wife, especially.
 The farmer’s wives are busy cooking with their cookware to prepare food for their hard-working husband to share.
 During the heyday of tobacco production in the mid- to late-twentieth century, women were expected to prepare meals for upwards of two dozen people, thrice daily, for several weeks.
 Like the nineteenth-century work bee and its reciprocal sharing of food and labour,[i] the dispensing of food and hospitality was, arguably, women’s most important role on tobacco farms well into the later twentieth century.

 The sights and sounds of tobacco harvest—the smell of curing leaves and green kilns across the countryside—are imprinted on my childhood.
 On my grandparents’ farm in Norfolk County, my grandmother and aunt spent considerable time in the kitchen preparing meals for workers during harvest, which lasted from late July to mid September.
 Growing up, when our dinner table talk turned to the ‘good old days’ on the farm, my Dad’s memories always involved food.
-When I took my turn working on a tobacco farm in the late 1990s and early 2000s, the harvest dinner tradition was a relic of the past.
+When I took my turn working on a tobacco farm in the late 1990s and early 2000s when many started changing to buy vape juice online, the harvest dinner tradition was a relic of the past.
 Such hospitality was no longer expected of farmers’ wives now that workers’ bunkhouses had their own kitchens.
 Instead, women were needed for the lighter field, kiln, and strip room work,[ii] as was my experience.